-Now, if you were that good at estimating things, in the beginning, you would be right on track.
+Now, if you were that good at estimating things, you would be right on track in the beginning.
 Since this is not going to be the case, you and the customer have options to weigh.
-For example, you can tell the customer that your initial estimation was completely wrong and in order to deliver the project, you need 2x the budget.
+For example, you can tell the customer that your initial estimation was completely wrong, and to deliver the project, you need 2x the budget.

 But how do you know how much time you need?
 Projecting linearly will get you into trouble, so you better have a more sophisticated mechanism to do it.
 That’s where the software you use comes into play.

 This analysis is based on your historical data, and surprisingly enough, you don’t need loads of it to get started.
 Of course, the more data you have, the better the forecasting will be, but even 20-30 completed items are more than enough to start with.

 One important addition, however, is that you can only forecast with a certain probability.
-We just have to accept that we do not live in a deterministic world and it’s time that we develop a probabilistic view of how we manage our projects.
-This means, that whenever we say a date, we should attach a probability to this date.
+We have to accept that we do not live in a deterministic world, and it’s time that we develop a probabilistic view of how we manage our projects.
+This means that whenever we say a date, we should attach a probability to this date.

 We’re coming to the most important part.
 What are the mechanics of the forecasting process?
 How does it work?
 Well, it’s a bit embarrassing to reveal how simple it is, but still:

 It’s hard to believe that it can work, but it actually does.
-If you want to see it in action, give Kanbanize a try for 30 days for free and see for yourself.
+If you want to see it in action, give Kanbanize a try for 14 days for free and see yourself.